 It's time to get outside and enjoy everything historic Thunder Bay has to offer.

 We've rounded up some of the best experiences to check out in our favourite Northern Ontario city–with an emphasis on outdoor fun where the views are scenic and the air is fresh.
 Try ice climbing on some of the best climbing routes in Ontario, enjoy a day skating at the city’s lakefront rink, or explore any one of the region's vast network of fat biking trails.
 There are lots of new things happening in TBay, too, so check out some things you may have missed since your last visit.

 A is for…

 Give your creative side a boost.
 Take a class (either virtual or in-person) or pick up a take-home craft kit at a local art gallery, arts centre or an independent store.
+This winter visitors can check out the new Goods & Co.
+Market—this massive marketplace features local artists, designers, and food vendors.
 Or, find hand-crafted treasures at the Thunder Bay Country Market.
-Check out Creative Bundles, AG @ Home, and DIY Studio, or visit Thunder Bay's culture and events page for current info.
+For more creative fun check out Creative Kitz, AG @ Home, and DIY Studio, or visit Thunder Bay's culture and events page for current info.

 Climb an ice formation with an axe and big spiky boots?
 Cool!
 Thunder Bay has some of the best ice climbing routes in Ontario.

 Mush!
 Bundle up in a sled and skim over the snow with some four-footed friends.

 From pizza and poutine to braised beef and vegan cheesecake, winter is the perfect time to order delivery, grab something to go, or dine in at one of the city’s hottest restaurants.